Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Trampoline safety means following rules to prevent injury.
 A trampoline can be dangerous if used in the wrong way.
 Trampoline injuries include sprains, broken bones, head injuries, bruises, and cuts.
 Injuries commonly happen when a child falls off the trampoline or bumps into another person sharing the trampoline.

 What are some trampoline safety rules?

-The American Academy of Pediatrics recommends that trampolines not be used at home.
+Experts, such as the American Academy of Pediatrics, recommend that trampolines not be used at home.
 If you do have a home trampoline, the following rules will help make your trampoline as safe as possible.
 Explain the rules to all new friends who come to jump on the trampoline.
-Teach your child to remind his friends about the rules each time they jump.
+Teach your child to remind his or her friends about the rules each time they jump.